santYsunshine/HandsOn_AI/README.md

 # HandsOn_AI
 Handons Practice session

-Some of the files are in zip folder, follow the readme file, set up the environments accordingly and run it!
+Two end-end projects are in the form of zip folder, follow the readme file, set up the environments accordingly and run it!